-Trump Tells Troops In Iraq He Gave Them A Ten Percent Pay Raise – He Did Not
+Trump Tells Troops In Iraq He Gave Them A 10 Percent Pay Raise – He Did Not

 — The Hill (@thehill) December 27, 2018

-In fact, the military’s most recent pay raise was not ten percent; it was a far-lower 2.6 percent.
+In fact, the military’s most recent pay raise was not 10 percent; it was a far-lower 2.6 percent.
 And Trump had little to do with it, military pay increases are, by law, tied to increases in private-sector wages, as calculated by the Department of Labor.
 Congress can enact a larger pay increase if it so chooses.

 Trump, for his part, claimed that he personally had advocated for the military’s pay increase.